ardoco/ardoco.github.io/_approaches/ardocode.md

 - Key idea: Apply the SWATTR approach without an explicit SAM by interpreting the codebase as a model.
 For example, if the doc mentions a component "WebUI" and there is a WebUI package in code, ArDoCode will link them.
 - Effectiveness: Because it skips the formal modeling step, ArDoCode is easier to apply but less precise.
 In evaluations, ArDoCode achieved a weighted F1 of only ~0.62, substantially lower than the full TransArC method.
 It serves mainly as a baseline and demonstrates that without structured models, the TLR performance drops.

-See our [ICSE 2024 publication page](/c/icse24) for details, links, and resources.